Sahil-Popat-Potale/Pixi_Forge/README.md

 ---

-## 📌 Future Enhancements (Optional)

-* Save/load GUI presets
-* Package as Windows `.exe`
-* Advanced smart slicing (grid-aware)
-* Unit tests (pytest)
-* Documentation screenshots

----

 ## 🙌 Final Note

-PixelForge is built with correctness, transparency, and user trust as first principles.
+Pixi Forge is built with correctness, transparency, and user trust as first principles.
 It favors safe failure over silent guessing — and explains its decisions visually.

 That is a feature, not a limitation.